 Participants who added unknown portraits to the site described their success rates in enthusiastic terms.
 P1 remembered, "I was a half dozen in, and all of a sudden I got a hit on one of them."
-P5 described his experience: "I started running that whole pile of images that I had trying to find IDs on 'em, and I wanna say I found maybe 10 to 15% hits on images that I had squirreled away, that [Photo Sleuth] were able to compare to and bring up either the exact same image or an alternative that was clearly the same person."
-P2 noted, "Out of those 30 or 40 or 50 that I posted on there, I've successfully identified I think at least three.
+P5 described his experience: "I started running that whole pile of images that I had trying to find IDs on 'em, and I wanna say I found maybe ten to fifteen percent hits on images that I had squirreled away, that [Photo Sleuth] were able to compare to and bring up either the exact same image or an alternative that was clearly the same person."
+P2 noted, "Out of those thirty or forty or fifty that I posted on there, I've successfully identified I think at least three.
 That's a pretty good success rate considering there were hundreds [of] thousands of people fighting in the war."